South Cambridgeshire Logo

 A reserved matters application deals with some or all of the outstanding details of the outline permission, namely:

-• Appearance - aspects of a building or place which affect the way it looks, including the exterior of the development
+• appearance - aspects of a building or place which affect the way it looks

-• Layout - includes buildings, routes and open spaces within the development and the way they are laid out in relations to buildings and spaces outside the development
+• layout - includes buildings, routes and open spaces within the development and the way they are laid out

-• Scale - includes information on the size of the development, including the height, width and length of each proposed building
+• scale - includes information on the size of the development

-The details of the reserved matters application must be in line with the outline approval, including any conditions attached to the permission.
-Where the outline planning permission contains a condition or conditions requiring that specific information is submitted as part of a reserved matter, when that reserved matter is submitted the required information must also be provided.
+The details of the reserved matters application must be in line with the outline approval.
+Where the outline planning permission says that specific information must be submitted as part of a reserved matter, when that reserved matter is submitted the required information must also be provided.
 If your proposals have changed in any way, you may need to reapply for outline or full planning permission.

 Guidance notes